-Spanish and Chinese Language Options
+Spanish Language Options

 Though our teacher training courses are delivered in English, SIMS trainers Gaby Lopez and Ann Velasco are fluent in Spanish.
 Students enrolled in our Early Childhood and Elementary classes can complete their coursework (including albums), communicate with the trainer, and request to complete oral and written exams in Spanish.
 This is especially valuable if you work in a bilingual or immersion classroom setting, or if your first language is Spanish.